 Rather than worrying about achieving flatline blood glucose levels, it’s better to focus on reducing the area under the curve of your glucose response.
 You can think of the area under the curve of your glucose and insulin response to the food you eat as proportional to the fat and carbs you consume in each meal.

 When combined, fat and carbs will keep your blood sugar and insulin elevated for longer.
-So, if you want to eat less, it’s ideal to focus on keeping either fat or carbs lower at each meal.
+So, if you want to eat less, focusing on keeping fat or carbs lower at each meal is ideal.